BolajiAyodeji/bolajiayodeji.com/content/op/how-to-redirect-HTTP-to-HTTPS-using-htaccess.md

 **Ways to edit an .htaccess file:**

 1. Edit the file on your computer and upload it to the server using FTP.
-1. Use “Edit” mode in FTP program that allows you to edit a file remotely.
+1. Use "Edit" mode in FTP program that allows you to edit a file remotely.
 1. Use a text editor and SSH to edit the file.
 1. Use the File Manager in **cPanel** to edit the file.